YunoHost/yunohost-artwork/README.md

-# YunoHost Logos and artwork
+# YunoHost logos and artwork